jasonjente/designPatterns/README.md

 I have tried to make these examples in a simple way.
 Notes:

-1)In order to run the Singleton with Postgres like I have configured, make sure you include the driver jar in the classpath!
+1) In order to run the Singleton with Postgres like I have configured, make sure you include the driver jar in the classpath!
 2) Most of these examples are meant to recreate small solutions to problems I created.
 These solutions could error-prone.

 3) In every package there is a Demo java file which you can run.